hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 - `--condaEnvsDir <path>`: Path to where the conda environments are stored.
 Default: `~/.conda/envs/`.
 - `-work-dir`: (note that there is only a single `-` at the front) Path to Nextflow's working directory, which is where temporary files will be stored.
 Default: `./work/`.
     - Read more [here](#work-dir)
-- `--skipDepChecks`: Skip pre-pipeline dependency checks.
-Does not apply to the `checkAllDependencies.nf` script.

 ## Troubleshooting